MontiCore/monticore/README.md

       scope LetExpr  implements Expression =
             "let" (VarDeclaration || ",")+ "in" Expression;

-      symbol VarDeclaration = Type?
+      symbol VarDeclaration = MCType?
 Name "=" Expression ;
     }

 The grammar language has a variety of mechanisms to define new nonterminals using constants `"!"`, brackets `(..)`, optionals `?`, lists `*`, repetitions `(..||..)+`, etc.
-The grammar builds an extended version of Statemachines reusing existing grammar components, here `Statemachine`, `Types`, and `SetExpressions`.
+The grammar builds an extended version of Statemachines reusing existing grammar components, here `Automata`, `MCBasicTypes`, `SetExpressions` and `MCCommonLiterals`.
 The grammar has 5 productions introducing 4 new nonterminals and overrides `Transition`, which is inherited from `Statemachine`.
-`Transition` becomes an optional `Expression?` as firing condition.
+`Transition` additionally has an optional `Expression?` as firing condition.
 `LogicalNotExpr`, `XorExpr`, and `LetExpr` extend the already existing `Expression` nonterminal and add new forms of expressions.

-`LetExpr` introduces a new local variable, which is visible only in that `scope` (indicated by keyword).
+`LetExpr` introduces a new local variable, which is visible only in that _scope_ (indicated by keyword).
-`VarDeclaration` defines the new place to define `symbol`s (that have a `Name`).
+`VarDeclaration` defines the new place to define _symbols_ (that have a `Name`).
-Heavy infrastructure exists to manage definition of names, visibility, etc.
+There is an extensive infrastructure to manage the definition of names, visibility, etc.

-MontiCore compiles the above grammar into `TODO-XXX` classes with in total `TODO-XXX` lines of code that define the complete frontend and a larger part of the backend of a statemachine processor.
+MontiCore compiles the above grammar into `78` classes with in total `18629` lines of code that define the complete frontend and a larger part of the backend of a statemachine processor.
 We now can write statemachines like:

     statemachine PingPong {                                           // MyStatemachine
       state Ping, Pong;
       Ping : (speed > 14km/h && !missedBall) -> Pong
     }